Gareth Collins

-Gareth Collins (born 1983) is a former English-Welsh rugby union player who is currently head coach at Melton Mowbray and Head of Psychology at The King's School Grantham.
+Gareth Collins (born 1983) is a former English-Welsh rugby union player who is currently head coach at Leicester Lions and Head of Psychology at The King's School Grantham.
 A Leicester Tigers youth player, Collins was a versatile back who made his name scoring tries, being one of the most prolific finishers in National League 2 North history with 152 tries scored during his time with Rugby Lions and Leicester Lions, which included a joint divisional record 32 tries in a season.
 As well as playing club rugby he has also represented Warwickshire in the county championships and has captained the England Counties XV.

 Career

 Early career

 Born to an English mother and Welsh father, Collins grew up in Rugby, Warwickshire and attended Lawrence Sheriff School.
 While at school he played rugby for Warwickshire under-16s as well as playing junior rugby for Rugby Lions and English Premiership giants, Leicester Tigers.
 By virtue of his Welsh heritage he also played rugby union for the Welsh Exiles and hockey for Wales at under-16 level.
 Collins played three seasons of youth rugby at Leicester Tigers but was unable to break into the senior squad, instead returning his other youth side, Rugby Lions in 2003, after a short spell with Midlands regional side, Barkers Butts.
 Back in the 2002–03 season Rugby Lions were playing in the second division (then known as National Division 1) and the young Collins had to wait until March for his debut, a 12 – 56 defeat away to Plymouth Albion.
 Collins played 2 more games in what was a very difficult debut season as Rugby failed to win a single game and were relegated to National Division 2.

 The 2003–04 started better for Rugby Lions as they were competitive in National 2 and Collins started to become a first team regular, playing 18 games and scoring 6 tries in the league.
 Although performances were improved on the previous year, Rugby lost out in a very close relegation battle with Rosslyn Park, going down in 13th place on the last day of the season after losing 35–50 at home to champions Sedgley Park (a game Collins missed), while Rosslyn Park managed to stay up by 1 point after winning their fixture.
 The 2004–05 season saw Rugby Lions in National Division 3 North and as with the previous year they were competitive in the league, with Collins continuing to play regularly and bettered his try record from the previous season by grabbing 8 in the league.
 Unfortunately for Rugby they were deducted 5 points in December due to fielding too many oversea players and this would cost them at the end of the season as they were relegated for the third successive year.
 The club's 49 points meant that they went down in 12th spot just 2 points behind relegation rivals, Cleckheaton – if it had not been for the points deducted then they would have stayed up.